cwarden45/Bastu_Cat_Genome/README.md

 I'm not sure how much genomic information will be considered (since I didn't get a regular kit).

-10/31/2019 - Started filling out information on-line
+10/31/2019 - Started filling out information on-line ("Health and Wellness Assessment" and "Weekly Cat Journal")

 This should be a 12-week program, where I beleive 3 sessions are included for free.